Tyler Boyd Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Season Stats

-- Boyd has hauled in 458 yards (on 44 catches) with two touchdowns.
-He's been targeted 63 times, and is averaging 45.8 yards per game.
+- Boyd has 44 catches on 63 targets for 458 yards and two touchdowns, averaging 45.8 yards per game.

 - Boyd has been the target of 19.7% (63 total) of his team's 319 passing attempts this season.

-- Boyd has seen the ball thrown his way six times in the red zone this season, 16.7% of his team's 36 red zone pass attempts.
+- Boyd (six red zone targets) has been the recipient of 16.7% of his team's 36 red zone pass attempts.

-- The Bengals, who rank 11th in the NFL in points scored, have dropped back to pass 54.8% of the time while opting for the ground attack 45.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Steelers.